evraplatform/XEM-dataset/README.md

 EVR@ XSens Expressive Motion (XEM) dataset

 This dataset is a dataset for detecting emotions from body movements while performing a certain action.

-This dataset consists of movements linked with 5 actions called 1: dancing, 2: moving, 3: waving hands, 4: stopping, and 5: pointing.
+This dataset consists of movements linked with 5 actions called:
+1: dancing, 2: moving, 3: waving hands, 4: stopping, and 5: pointing.

 Each gesture is performed with 4 different emotions:
 1: Anger.
 2: Neutrality.
 3: Happiness.
 4: Sadness.

 Ten participants, Masters and PhD students from University of Evry Val d'Essonne, participated in this dataset.
 Each student is asked to repeat each movement 5 times.
 This means that there are 100 = 5(steps of the motion)*4(basic emotion)*5(repetition) videos for each participant.